Seiyial/tnm-pedagogical-agent/README.md

     cd pedagogical-agent
     ```
 2.  **Install Docker Desktop:** If you don't have it, download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Ensure it's running.

 3.  **Install Java:** The pattern mining component requires Java.
 Install the latest OpenJDK or Java Runtime Environment (JRE) for your system.

 4.  **Install Python 3.11:** If you don't have Python 3.11, download and install it.
+    - Recommended & tested working on: python 3.11.13.
+    - `pyaudio==0.2.14` involves a prebuilt binary, which is available for 3.11.13 on Windows (and others).
+If no prebuilt binary is available, it tries to self-compile using `portaudio.h`, which can be installed on MacOS/Linux using `brew`/`apt` `install portaudio`.
 5.  **Create and Activate a Python Virtual Environment (Recommended):**
-    ```sh
+    ```powershell
     python -m venv .venv
+    # or use uv (recommended) or pipx.
+Ensure the venv is using a supported python version.
     # On Windows:
     .\.venv\Scripts\activate
     # On macOS/Linux:
     source .venv/bin/activate
     ```
+6.  **Install System Dependencies for Audio/Video:** Follow the instructions under "Prerequisites" for your specific operating system to install FFmpeg.
-6.  **Install Python Packages:** Ensure your virtual environment is activated before running this.
+7.  **Install Python Packages:** Ensure your virtual environment is activated before running this.
     ```sh
     pip install -r requirements.txt
     ```
-7.  **Install System Dependencies for Audio/Video:** Follow the instructions under "Prerequisites" for your specific operating system to install PortAudio and FFmpeg.
 8.  **Create and Configure the `.env` file:**
     *   Create a file named `.env` in the project root directory.
     *   Add your API keys: